TLS Certificates

 See the lego DNS provider documentation for the full list of supported providers and their required environment variables.

-All TLS settings live under the [tls] section of the server config file (typically /var/lib/miren/server/config.toml):
+All TLS settings live under the [tls] section of the server config file (typically /var/lib/miren/server/config.toml).
+The three ingress-cert settings below are consulted only under TLS-terminating ingress modes:

 | Setting | CLI Flag | Description |